 Although entheogens such as psilocybin have been gaining traction in the scientific world, they have been around for thousands of years and used by different cultures for religious, healing, and spiritual reasons.
 There are a variety of these psychoactive substances that exist naturally on the planet.
 Still, due to the criminalization and negative perceptions surrounding them, accessing and utilizing them has become increasingly challenging.
 Despite this, entheogens are seeing a resurgence in scientific interest.

 Much of our research is rooted in the traditional knowledge of these remedies.
 Despite that, most of the credit is typically attributed to Western medicine and scientists.
-Even though these substances are becoming more commonplace across the US, it is essential to recognize the indigenous people who have safeguarded their knowledge despite colonization and have kindly shared it with us.
+Even though these substances are becoming more commonplace across American healthcare, it is essential to recognize the indigenous people who have safeguarded their knowledge despite colonization and have kindly shared it with us.
 This knowledge has helped us advance our treatments and support those seeking new therapies.

 Although psychedelic substances are still illegal under federal law, the enactment of this proposed state law may bring the U.S. one step closer to legislative reform.
-This bill, which has received strong backing, could decriminalize naturally-occurring psychedelics, thus allowing more people to access them for religious, medicinal, or recreational purposes.
+This bill, which has received strong backing, could decriminalize plant-based psychedelics, thus allowing more people to access them for religious, medicinal, or recreational purposes.
 During this upcoming legislative session, keep an eye out to observe the outcomes of Massachusetts and other states seeking decriminalization in 2023.